We may earn money or products from the companies or links mentioned in this post.

 Okay, so here are a few ways you can visit Disneyland and NOT pay for parking, even if you drove to the area.

 1. Take advantage of your hotel parking!
 Most of the hotels in Anaheim charge a parking fee.
-However, booking hotels like the Clarion through Get Away Today can get you free parking (A perk exclusive to Get Away Today customers) and then you can simply walk across the street to the Toy Story Lot and use the shuttles at no cost.
+However, booking hotels through Get Away Today can get you free parking (A perk exclusive to Get Away Today customers at some area hotels) and then you can simply walk to the parks, or if staying near the convention center, across the street to the Toy Story Lot and use the shuttles at no cost.
 Get Away Today also has reduced or free parking at hotels within walking distance of the park, such as Howard Johnson and Fairfield Inn.

 Tip: On Get Away Today’s site, search “Free Parking” in the amenities